ripple/ripple-rest/README.md

  * The *address* can be found by clicking the *Show Address* button in the __Fund__ tab of Ripple Trade
  * The *secret* is provided when you first create your account. **WARNING: If you submit your secret to a server you do not control, your account can be stolen, along with all the money in it.** We recommend using a test account with very limited funds on the public Ripple-REST server.

-If you want to run your own Ripple-REST server, see the [installation instructions](https://github.com/ripple/ripple-rest/#installing-and-running).

 As a programmer, you will also need to have a suitable HTTP client that allows you to make secure HTTP (`HTTPS`) GET and POST requests.
 For testing, there are lots of options, including: